 This argument is neither sound nor persuasive.
 The music director has failed to convey any compelling reasons for Omega University to expand the music-therapy program in his department.

-This is a particular long and thorough sample essay, but it gives you an idea of what it takes to get a 6.
+This is a particular long and thorough GMAT essay example, but it gives you an idea of what it takes to get a 6.
 In line with the AWA directions, notice that I organized, developed, and expressed my ideas about the argument presented.
 I provided relevant supporting reasons and examples — i.e. I didn’t just say, “This is bad,” but I provided a cogent and reasoned critique.
-Finally, I “controlled” the elements of standard written English: that is to say, (a) I made no spelling or grammar mistakes, (b) I used a wide vocabulary (not repeating any single word too much), and (c) I varied the sentence structure (employing subordinate clauses, parallelism, infinitive phrases, participial phrases, substantive clauses, etc.) As you write practice essays, check yourself afterwards: is every grammatical form commonly tests on GMAT Sentence Correction present in your practice essay?
+Finally, I “controlled” the elements of standard written English: that is to say, (a) I made no spelling or grammar mistakes, (b) I used a wide vocabulary (not repeating any single word too much), and (c) I varied the sentence structure (employing subordinate clauses, parallelism, infinitive phrases, participial phrases, substantive clauses, etc.) As you write practice essays, check yourself afterward: is every grammatical form commonly tests on GMAT Sentence Correction present in your practice essay?
 That is an excellent standard to use.